Posted on behalf of The Nye Law Group on May 16, 2017 in Car Accidents

 The law also says that all blind pedestrians who are carrying a white cane or stick that is white tipped with red or are accompanied by a guide dog have the right-of-way, regardless of what type of vehicle is approaching.

 However, pedestrians do not have the right-of-way when they suddenly leave a curb or safe place and walk or run into the path of a vehicle when it is impractical for the driver to yield.

 Pedestrians who cross the street at any place other than a marked crosswalk do not have the right-of-way.
 Pedestrians also do not have the right-of-way when attempting to cross at a place where there is a pedestrian tunnel or overhead pedestrian crossing.

 Have you been injured or lost a loved one in an accident where another driver violated Georgia right-of-way laws?

 You may be able to recover compensation for your medical bills, lost wages, and pain and suffering.
-The Nye Law Group will thoroughly investigate your claim to build a strong case that gives you a good chance of success.
+The Savannah auto accident lawyers at the Nye Law Group will thoroughly investigate your claim to build a strong case that gives you a good chance of success.